 An intimate partnership can function in one of two ways — securely or insecurely.
 If you want lasting happiness, you need to be in a securely functioning relationship.

-When a couple functions securely, their love and friendship grows stronger with time.
-They maximize shared happiness and minimize distress.
-In secure functioning, things feel fair, equal, just and sensitive.
+When a couple functions securely, love and satisfaction grow with time.
+Shared happiness is maximized and distress is minimized.
+Things feel fair, equal, just and sensitive.
 Riffs get quickly repaired.
-Past upsets do not linger on as negative memories.
+Past upsets do not linger as negative memories.

 But if a couple functions insecurely, love inevitably gets eroded over time.
-Issues pile up so high that eventually they hide the love once so abundantly shared.
+Issues pile up and hide the love once so abundantly shared.
 Little upsets turn into big fights.
-Negative memories can mount to the point that it becomes hard to feel positive feelings.
+Negative memories can accumulate so much that it gets hard to share positive feelings.

 Instead of feeling secure and loving, a feeling grows that things are unfair, unjust, unequal, or insensitive.
 Triggering escalates—blowing up, shutting down, avoiding, walking on eggshells—until someone cannot take it anymore.

-Secure functioning between two partners as a couple is not dependent on each being a secure individual.
-It’s more about knowing how to operate well as a team, so that you are able to rewire unconsciously controlled negative emotional patterns — and understand how to promote new wiring for security.
+Secure functioning between two partners is not dependent on each being a secure individual.
+It’s about knowing how to operate well as a team, so that you are able to rewire unconsciously controlled negative emotional patterns — and understand how to promote new wiring for security.

 What makes a couple secure?
-Let me keep it simple.
 Three key factors must be in place.
-Like the three legs of a stool, you need all three to be solid, stable and secure.
-The three essential keys to secure functioning are: (1) Prioritization, (2) Collaboration, and (3) Co-Regulation.
+Like the legs of a stool, you need all three to be solid, stable, and secure.
+These essential keys to secure functioning are: Prioritization, Collaboration, and Distress Relief.

 Let’s look at these one at a time…